JSandusky/TS/README.md

 # TS

 A windows console text search program similar to grep, but better.
 Scrolling search results and enough modes to forget about.
+Drop it in C:/Windows or put it on your PATH and just fire away a `ts` in the commandline for help.

 ![program help printout](default_help.png)